nordic-institute/X-Road-Security-Server-sidecar/doc/security_server_sidecar_user_guide.md

 ```
 Archive files are ZIP containers containing one or more signed documents and a special linking information file for additional integrity verification purpose.

-To make sure we are not running out of disk space, we can use a Docker volume to store the log records outside the container in our host.
+To make sure you are not running out of disk space, you can use a Docker volume to store the log records outside the container in our host.
 From the docker run command [docker run command](##2.6-Installation) add the Docker volume parameter mapping to the host local storage folder for the logs:
 ```
 docker run -v (custom-volume-name):/var/lib/xroad/